#ReliefPH: Help communities affected by Tropical Depression Agaton

 JCI Tacloban Love, Inc.

-JCI Tacloban is launching its Oplan Kaagapay: Call for Donations to send out relief efforts to areas affected by Tropical Storm Agaton.
+JCI Tacloban is launching its Oplan Kaagapay: Call for Donations to send out relief efforts to areas affected by Tropical Depression Agaton.

 The following are immediate needs: